Mccakmak/Image-Classification-Using-SVD/README.md

 # Image-Classification-Using-SVD
 Image Classifiation Using Singular Value Decomposition

-The aim of this project was classify the given hand-written digital numbers (only 1 and 8) into two class using Singular Value Decomposition.
+The aim of this project was to classify the given hand-written digital numbers (only 1 and 8) into two classes, using Singular Value Decomposition linear algrebra method.